HelloChandigarh/operating-System/README.md

 OS will only consider those process which are in ready state and the process which are in I/O state won't be considered by scheduling algorithms and that's why the process in I/O state is considered as Blocked state .

+SJF Algorithms (Shortest Job FIrst Algorithm ): the process with the shortest burst time will be given priority and its non preemptive algorithm.